esemv07/css-class-finder/README.md

 ### 1.0.0

-Initial release of CSS Class Finder!
+Initial release of CSS to HTML Class Finder!
 Features and commands detailed above.

 ---